lisp-mirror/eql5/examples/M-modules/quick/painted-item/README.txt

 HELP
 ====

-Use function QPROPERTIES* to list all QML properties of an item instance, including user defined ones.

-Examples:

-    (qproperties* (qml:find-quick-item "left"))
+To display the output of QPROPERTIES*, run

-    (show-properties-dialog "left") ; see "properties.lisp"
+    (show-properties-dialog) ; see "properties.lisp"

+and use [Select] to explore the single QML items.